||Rewalsar (Tso-Pema in Tibetan), India, is a sacred

 into a small lake and both Guru Rinpoche and Mandarava appeared, rising

-from a lotus in its center.
+in its center.
 From this came the names Tso-Pema and Padmasambhava, or "lotus-born"

 for Guru Rinpoche, who is revered not only by Buddhists, but also by